-We recommend a separation fabric (such as Mirafi 140N) is placed on new pavement subgrades that consist of native clayey silt prior to placement of structural or pavement section fill.
-The purpose of the fabric is to provide segregation between new granular structural fill and the finer grained subgrade soil.
-Without the fabric, the new granular fill will have the tendency to migrate into the softer/looser subgrade soil over time, which can compromise the structural integrity of the structural fill zone leading to premature distress of the pavement section.
-A separation fabric is not considered necessary for pavement subgrades that consist of existing granular fill.
+We recommend a separation fabric (such as Mirafi 140N) is placed on new pavement subgrades prior to placement of structural or pavement section fill.
+The purpose of the fabric is to provide segregation between new granular structural fill and the softer finer grained native soil.
+Without the fabric, new granular fill will have the tendency to migrate into the looser fine-grained subgrade soil over time, which can compromise the structural integrity of the structural fill zone leading to premature distress of the pavement section.

-Minimum recommended pavement sections for conventional asphalt pavements are presented in Table 3.
-New pavement sections in public right-of-ways should conform to City of Centralia standards.
+Minimum recommended pavement sections for conventional asphalt or concrete pavements are presented in Table 4.

-Minimum Recom mended Pavement t Section Thickness (inches) Traffic Area Asphalt Concrete Surface 1 Portland Cement Concrete 2 Aggregate Base Course ^{3,4} Subbase Aggregate 5 Heavy Traffic 3 6 4 12 Parking Areas 2 5 4 12
+Minimum Recom mended Pavement Section Thickn ess (inches) Traffic Area Asphalt Concrete Surface Portland Cement Concrete Aggregate Base Course Subbase Aggregate Heavy Traffic 3 6 4 12 Light Traffic/Parking Areas 2 5 4 12

-Table 3.
+Table 4.
 Minimum Pavement Sections

-1 1/2 -inch nominal aggregate hot-mix asphalt (HMA) per WSDOT 9-03.8(1)
+$^{1}$ 1/2 -inch nominal aggregate hot-mix asphalt (HMA) per WSDOT 9-03.8(1)

-2 A 28-day minimum compressive strength of 4,000 psi and an allowable flexural strength of at least 250 psi
+A 28-day minimum compressive strength of 4,000 psi and an allowable flexural strength of at least 250 psi

-3 Crushed Surfacing Base Course per WSDOT 9-03.9(3)
+Crushed Surfacing Base Course per WSDOT 9-03.9(3)

-4Although not required for structural support under concrete pavements, a minimum four-inch-thick base course layer is recommended to help reduce potential for slab curl, shrinkage cracking, and subgrade "pumping" through joints
+Although not required for structural support under concrete pavements, a minimum four-inch-thick base course layer is recommended to help reduce potential for slab curl, shrinkage cracking, and subgrade "pumping" through joints

-595% compacted native subgrade or Gravel Borrow per WSDOT 9-03.14(1) or Crushed Surfacing Base Course WSDOT 9-03.9(3)
+95% compacted native subgrade or Gravel Borrow per WSDOT 9-03.14(1) or Crushed Surfacing Base Course WSDOT 9-03.9(3)